harshitajain165/harshitajain165/README.md

 ### Hello there 👋

-I am Harshita and I am treading the path of a designer in the shoes of a developer.
-Needless to say, I am enjoying the best of both worlds!
+I am Harshita and I am traveling on the path of a developer in the shoes of a designer.
+Spoiler alert, I am enjoying the best of both worlds!

 <!--
 **harshitajain165/harshitajain165** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.